MrYsLab/s3-extend/docs/esp_blocks.md

 #### ESP-8266 IP Address
 You must enter the WiFi IP address of the ESP-8266 into this block.
-This block must precede any of the other ESP-8266 blocks, and should only be used once.
+This block must precede any of the other ESP-8266 blocks and should only be used once.

 <img src="../images/esp_ip.png" >